Our Runners Up Showcase.

 Loann & Nick's wedding book is stunning.
 The simplicity of the layout and design allows each image to shine and their careful photo selection tells the story of a stylish wedding day (and couple).

 A travel book filled with polar bears; sleepy polar bears, playful polar bears, roaming polar bears.
-With the addition of some history of the Churchill area and some local wildlife, this book is both interesting and a whole lot of fun.
+With the addition of some history of the area and some local wildlife, this book is both interesting and fun.

 Runners up for November 2018.